-An epithelial cell is a special type of cell that forms a barrier called an epithelium.
+Epithelial cells are a specialized type of cell that form a thin tissue barrier called an epithelium.
 This barrier can be on the surface or on the inside of a tissue.
 There are many different types of epithelial cells found throughout the body.

 Types of epithelial cells include: